Quirktree/info314-website/docs/contact.md

 * It is highly encourages that you ask your questions in a Slack Channel.
   * You will get a response back much more quickly either from a student are teaching staff this way.
 * In your message explain the problem and what you have tried so far.
+* If the question pertains grading or other private information, please use Canvas messaging or email one off the staff members.
+Our emails are listed on the Canvas page.